segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/flutter/index.md

 ---

 > info ""
 > The Analytics-Flutter library is currently in public beta and is governed by Segment's [First Access and Beta Preview Terms](https://www.twilio.com/en-us/legal/tos){:target="_blank"}.
 For more information, see the [Analytics-Flutter GitHub repository](https://github.com/segmentio/analytics_flutter){:target="_blank"}.

+> warning "Updated package for pilot users"
+> If you've been using Analytics-Flutter since the pilot phase, see [Upgrading from pilot](#upgrading-from-pilot) to use the updated version of Analytics-Flutter.

-Analytics-Flutter enables you to seamlessly add Segment analytics to your Flutter1 app.
+Analytics-Flutter enables you to seamlessly add Segment analytics to your Flutter app.

 ### Supported platforms
 Analytics-Flutter supports these platforms: